Health Education Journal is a world leading international journal in the field of health education and health promotion.

 Special issues of the journal allow a focus on particular health education issue or concern.
-In 2017-2018 these will focus on youth, health and justice; health education in migrant and refugee communities; health education and development; and critical perspectives in health education
+Recent special issues have focused on youth, health and justice; health, education and migration; and critical perspectives in health education

 The journal is a member of the Committee on Publication Ethics (COPE).